- About Us

 The aim of bankruptcy is simple: help debtors or consumers get a financial fresh start.
 But bankruptcy law can be complex and challenging.
 You need an attorney that knows your options and can explain your options so that they make sense to you.
 There is where our office comes in.

 Our office typically represents individuals, couples, and small, closely held businesses in obtaining bankruptcy relief.
 We typically represent debtors in Chapter Seven proceeding, also known as Liquidation, or a Chapter Thirteen proceeding, which is known as a Wage Earner’s Plan.
+Do you want to talk with us about your options?
+Call (218) 464-3397 or contact us now.
 For more information on either of these types of bankruptcy proceedings you should follow the links below.

 There are additional chapters of bankruptcy that are available to debtors.
 These are proceedings under Chapters Nine, Eleven and Twelve.
 These types of bankruptcy proceedings are limited to municipalities (organized or incorporated cities), large businesses, and family fisherman and farmers.
 Our office can assist with relief under chapters eleven and twelve; we do not offer representation in chapter nine proceedings.